jtquisenberry/System_Design/Web_Application_Design.md

 ## Sharding
 * The horizontal partition of data storage, i.e. storing a single dataset across servers.
 * Can have servers that serve only one subset of clients.

+## Partitioning
+* The horizontal storage of data across servers.
+* It might be that this term is more apt in the case of file servers, rather than SQL servers.
+* Determination of which server a file is on can be accomplished using an index (ID, Server pair).
+* It can also be accomplished using a file naming convention where the name of the file specifies the containing server.
+* SAN